It's factor VIII with state-of-the-art purification.

 *Terms and Conditions apply.

-- Call your healthcare provider or go to the emergency department right away if you have any of the following symptoms because these may be signs of a serious allergic reaction: wheezing, trouble breathing, chest tightness, turning blue (look at lips and gums), fast heartbeat, swelling of the face, faintness, rash, or hives.
+- Call your healthcare provider or go to the emergency department right away if you have any of the following symptoms because these may be signs of a serious allergic reaction: wheezing, difficulty breathing, chest tightness, turning blue (look at lips and gums), fast heartbeat, swelling of the face, faintness, rash, low blood pressure, or hives.
 XYNTHA contains trace amounts of hamster protein.
 You may develop an allergic reaction to these proteins.
 Tell your healthcare provider if you have had an allergic reaction to hamster protein.

 - Call your healthcare provider right away if bleeding is not controlled after using XYNTHA; this may be a sign of an inhibitor, an antibody that may stop XYNTHA from working properly.
 Your healthcare provider may need to take blood tests to monitor for inhibitors.